Singapore Sling (1990 film): Plot

 Two mentally ill women who are clearly suffering from not otherwise specified delusional disorders, a mother and a (grown) daughter, live together in a secluded mansion.
 They are in a relationship and both are recognised for their beauty.
 They spend their days playing perverse BDSM-related incestuous games in memory of their sadistic patriarch who, when he was still alive, raped his daughter when she was eleven, murdered several servants, and is now a mummified corpse with which the daughter is shown having sex.
 They occasionally kill their servants and bury their bodies in the garden.

 When first glimpsed the psychotic mother-daughter protagonists, half-dressed, are burying their disemboweled chauffeur into a pit, they have just finished to dig in their backyard on a dark and stormy night with thunder and heavy rain.
 They lay down their shovels and drag out of the bushes, his fresh corpse.
 He was killed in one of their usual games combining incestuous sex with murder.
 Shortly after this and at first unnoticed by the two women, a lovesick detective pulls his car up to the residence.
 He is suffering from a painful bullet wound and an equally painful yearning to track down Laura, his long-missing beloved for whom he has been searching for three years and about whom it is known that she has visited the area.
-What he does not yet know is that he has stumbled onto the lair of two profoundly insane women who have already lured Laura into their home and brutally killed her (in the process decorating their kitchen with her viscera, as a flashback helpfully shows).
+What he does not yet know is that he has stumbled onto the lair of two profoundly insane women who have already lured Laura into their home and brutally killed her.
 It is also revealed that the daughter is physically very similar to Laura and is desperately looking for a man's companionship.